-Last updated on April 13, 2025
+Last updated on June 30, 2026

-Although you can often find decent build-around rare commanders for cheap, including a decent number of the most popular commanders that are now under a dollar, there’s something extra fun about taking an uncommon legend and sitting across the table from a pile of mythic rares.
+Although you can often find strong build-around rare commanders for cheap, including a decent number of the most popular commanders that are now under a dollar, there’s something extra fun about taking an uncommon legend and sitting across the table from a pile of mythic rares.
 It feels a bit like a hard mode flex.

 I first started really getting into uncommons as commanders when I opened Slimefoot, the Stowaway in a Dominaria pack, and it’s been a bit of a collector obsession of mine since.
 If you share my interest in what can feel a bit like hipster Commander, “Come with me and you’ll be in a world of pure imagination!”